ibbaa/keepitup/README.md

 You can create a keystore for *Keep it up* with the following command:

-`keytool -genkey -v -keystore keepitup.jks -alias keepitupkey -keyalg RSA -keysize 2048 -validity 20000`
+`keytool -genkey -v -keystore keepitup.jks -alias keepitupkey -keyalg RSA -keysize 2048 -storepass keepitup -keypass keepitup -validity 20000`